-Many restaurants and hospitality groups are still tipping out in cash because it’s “easy” or it’s “the way we’ve always done it.”
+Most of the restaurants, bars and hotels groups that continue tipping out in cash do so because it’s “the way they’ve always done it.”

 But the reality is that cash distributions aren’t the only way to tip out in real time.
 And they actually come with a whole host of hidden (unnecessary!) costs that could be putting a major dent in your bottom line.

-Don’t take our word for it: here are five ways that your business may be “paying” for cash tips.
+Don’t take our word for it: here are seven ways that your business may be “paying” for cash tips.

 You work hard to hire the right employees: people you can trust.
 You ask the right questions, check all their references, run the background checks.